rezamokaram/my-notes/crs/full-eda.md

 sharing the data bases between microservices tightly couples, their code bases and their teams that causing a lot of coordination overhead.

 ## Rule
-first rule of microservises databases is we must to have db per service
+first rule of microservices databases is we must to have db per service
 if someone needs to access or change this data, we must use service api
-this helps us to scale our org: if one team needs to change db schema or technology, that change will be compeletly transparent to the consumers of their api
+this helps us to scale our org: if one team needs to change db schema or technology, that change will be completely transparent to the consumers of their api
 also if we need to change api, we can make a new version of api that helps other teams to migrate from old one to new api

 **important note**
-if we do cache or store data that blongs to another microservice, then we loose strict consistency and have to settle eventul consistency.
+if we do cache or store data that belongs to another microservice, then we loose strict consistency and have to settle eventually consistency.

 ## Down side
 - added latency
 - no more "join" operation
 - no more transactions

 # 3.2.
-DRY (Don`t repeate your self)
+DRY (Don`t repeat your self)

 ## Principle
-if you repeat the same logic or data (constant values) you should consolidat it a shared:
+if you repeat the same logic or data (constant values) you should consolidate it a shared:
 - method
 - class
 - variable

-## Chalenges of shared libraries
+## Challenges of shared libraries
 - tight coupling: each change in that lib needs to communicate with all teams that use it(api changes)(time waster).
-- even if the api do not change over an update to that lib we need **Rebuild, retest & redeployed** all microsevices that use it.
+- even if the api do not change over an update to that lib we need **Rebuild, retest & redeployed** all microservices that use it.
-- every bug or vulneravility in that lib impacts all microservices.
+- every bug or vulnerability in that lib impacts all microservices.
-- dependancy hell: if our microservice using lib a that use lib b internally; then our code uses lib b directly in another part of code, then on each update that the libs use new version of lib b, we must to do some unneccessary code changes to microservice code base. (two version of a lib breaks dry) (also it make our buil time longe and also increases size of the binary file)
+- dependency hell: if our microservice using lib a that use lib b internally; then our code uses lib b directly in another part of code, then on each update that the libs use new version of lib b, we must to do some unnecessary code changes to microservice code base. (two version of a lib breaks dry) (also it make our build time longe and also increases size of the binary file)

 ## Alternatives to shared libraries in microservices architecture
 - new microservices